There is great potential for stem cell transplantation in age-related macular degeneration (AMD), and this article explores the latest research.

 It is much easier to replace RPE cells than photoreceptors.
 RPE cells normally sit on a membrane in a single layer, where they support the photoreceptors.
 Without RPE cells, photoreceptors die.
 This is the sequence of events in at least some patients with the “geographic atrophy” form of advanced, dry AMD.
 Stem cells can be induced to become RPE cells relatively easily, and then injected into their proper location.
 The challenge is that often these cells form clumps rather than a single layer.

-Last year, researchers published preliminary results from a small clinical trial of injected stem cell-derived RPE cells for AMD and the related disease, Stargardt’s.
-The results show evidence that these cells injected into a small area of the macula can survive for three months, the procedure was not associated with any adverse events, and there is a hint that the vision may have improved slightly.
+Over the past few years, results of several small studies on transplantation of stem cell-derived RPE cells for AMD and the related disease, Stargardt’s were reported.
+The results show evidence that these transplanted cells can survive for at least a year, few adverse events occurred, and there is a hint that the vision may have improved slightly.
+Improved techniques including implantable scaffolds for the cells and use of medications to enhance outcomes are being investigated.
 While these results represent a promising start, more clinical trials and fine-tuning of techniques are needed.

 It is more difficult to transplant photoreceptors, however.
 While stem cells can be induced to form photoreceptors, it has harder to “convince” them to become photoreceptors than RPE cells.
 Also, after photoreceptors are transplanted into the retina, they must connect with other retinal neurons and form synapses in order to conduct their signals.
 While this normally occurs in the developing retina, it is much harder to make this happen in an adult retina.
 Experiments in mice suggest that it can be accomplished, but so far this happens mainly when the donor cells and recipient retinas are at early developmental stages.
 Combinations of RPE cells with photoreceptors can also be generated from stem cells, and could also be considered for transplantation.